 The Accumulated Earnings Tax can have significant financial and operational implications for C corporations.
 Some of the key impacts include:

-The Accumulated Earnings Tax serves as a deterrent against excessive retention of corporate earnings without a valid business purpose.
 Under IRC §531, C corporations must be mindful of their retained earnings strategy, ensuring that any accumulation is justifiable based on business needs.
 Failure to do so can lead to a significant 20% penalty, increasing the corporation’s tax liability.
 Proper tax planning, documentation, and dividend strategies are crucial to mitigating the risk of an AET assessment.

 Would your C corporation be at risk for the AET?
 Tax professionals should proactively assess their clients’ earnings retention strategies to ensure compliance and minimize unnecessary tax exposure.